 Your doctor has requested a computed tomography scan (CT or CAT) of your facial bone.
 CT scans use X-ray technology and advanced computer analysis to create detailed pictures of the body.
 A CT of your facial bones can help your physician to assess the possible causes of such things as headaches, seizures, dizziness or swelling.
 It can also be used to examine other possible problems, such as those from an injury or from a tumor.
-Cedars-Sinai's S. Mark Taper Foundation Imaging Center has a team of specialists who focus on these types of scans.
-Our team of expert physicians, nurses and technologists is led by Cindy Kallman, MD, Chief, Body CT.
+The Cedars-Sinai S. Mark Taper Foundation Imaging Center has a team of specialists who focus on these types of scans.
+Our team of expert physicians, nurses and technologists is led by Cindy Kallman, MD, chief, Body CT.

 Before Arriving for Your Exam